Conduct Guidelines and Grievance Procedures for Students

 The integrity of the academic process requires that credit be given where credit is due.
 Accordingly, it is academic misconduct to present the ideas or works of another as one's own work, or to permit another to present one's work without customary and proper acknowledgment of authorship.
 Students may collaborate with other students only as expressly permitted by the instructor.
 Students are responsible for the honest completion and representation of their work, the appropriate citation of sources and the respect and recognition of others' academic endeavors.

-The administration, faculty and students of Montana State University believe that academic honesty and integrity are fundamental to the mission of higher education.
+The administration, faculty and students of Montana State University believe that academic honesty, integrity and appropriate behavior in the classroom are fundamental to the mission of higher education.
 The University has a responsibility to promote academic honesty and integrity and to assure the highest ethical and professional standards and behavior in the classroom.
-Accordingly, the University has developed procedures that address instances of academic dishonesty.
-Students who violate these standards commit academic misconduct and will be subject to academic and/or disciplinary sanctions.
+Accordingly, the University has developed procedures that address instances of academic misconduct and disruptions in the classroom.
+Students who violate these standards violate this policy and will be subject to academic and/or disciplinary sanctions.

 Includes cheating, plagiarism, forgery, falsification, facilitation or aiding academic dishonesty; multiple submission, theft of instructional materials or tests; unauthorized access to, manipulation of or tampering with laboratory equipment, experiments, computer programs, or animals without proper authorization; alteration of grades or files; misuse of research data in reporting results; use of personal relationships to gain grades or favors, or otherwise attempting to obtain grades or credit through fraudulent means.

-A description of some forms of academic dishonesty and some examples are provided to help the student understand his or her responsibilities for academic honesty:
+A description of some forms of academic dishonesty and some examples are provided to help the student understand their responsibilities for academic honesty:

 A. Cheating - giving, using or attempting to use unauthorized materials, information,